 Let us add that ‘the ending of life’ is itself potentially ambiguous.
 On one hand it might be a process wherein our lives are progressively extinguished, until finally they are gone.
 On the other it might be a momentary event.
 This event might be understood in three ways.
 First, it might be the ending of the dying process—the loss of the very last trace of life.
 Call this ‘denouement death’.
-Second, it might be the point in the dying process when extinction is assured, no matter what is done to stop it.
+Second, it might be the point in the dying process when extinction is assured, at least given the resources available to prevent it.
 Call this moment ‘threshold death’.
-A third possibility is that life ends when the physiological systems of the body irreversibly cease to function as an integrated whole (defended, for example, by Belshaw 2009).
+A third possibility is that life ends when the physiological systems of the body have lost the capacity to function as an integrated whole, or when this loss becomes irreversible (Belshaw 2009; DeGrazia 2014).
 Call this ‘integration death’.

 Thus death can be a state (being dead), the process of extinction (dying), or one of three events that occur during the dying process.
 Death in all of these senses can be further distinguished from events—such as being shot with an arrow—that cause death.

-Death for you and me is constituted by the irreversible discontinuation of the vital processes by which we are sustained.
+Death for you and me is constituted by the loss of our capacity to sustain ourselves using vital processes.
 This characterization of death could be sharpened if we had a clearer idea of what we are, and the conditions under which we persist.
 However, the latter is a matter of controversy.